-A short walk from camp is a trail that will take you to a rocky beach however Sand Dollar Beach located 5 miles south of Kirk Creek Campground takes the cake in terms of beaches.
-Sand Dollar Beach is the largest sandy beach in Big Sur and is a nice spot for surfing, fishing, sunbathing and exploring.
-Check out No. 3 which is walking distance to Sand Dollar Beach.
+A short walk from camp is a trail that will take you to a rocky beach.
+You can also visit Sand Dollar Beach located 5 miles south which is a nice sandy beach great for swimming , sunbathing and surfing.

-There are other hiking and mountain biking trails within a short drive of the campground which offer scenic views of waterfalls, redwood groves, mountain meadows and streams.
-Directly across the highway from the campground is the Vicente Flats Trailhead, which leads into the Ventana Wilderness.
+There are more hiking and mountain biking trails within a short drive of this campground which offer scenic views of waterfalls, redwood groves, mountain meadows and streams.
+Directly across the highway from the campground is the Vicente Flats Trailhead which leads into the Ventana Wilderness.

 The Kirk Creek Campground offers tent and RV sites however there are no hook-ups available.
 Each site includes a picnic table and campfire ring with grill for frying up those burgers or tofu dogs.
 Just remember to bring your own water as there is no water available at the campground.

 Fee: $35.00 per night

 Limekiln State Park offers a 29-site campground with various sites nestled in a shaded redwood grove along Limekiln Creek or more exposed spots in the sun with ocean views at the bottom of Limekiln Canyon.

 There is access to a small beach and some short hiking trails up Limekiln Canyon to Hare Creek, Limekiln Falls and the historic lime kilns.
 You can also hike far out into the wilderness via Cone Peak Road / Stone Ridge Trail.